 Shakespeare lived in Blackfriars, Johnson wrote his English Dictionary in Gough Square and Keats composed Ode to a Nightingale in a Hampstead beer garden.
-So when you visit London, you're not just coming to one of the greatest cities in the world, but to the cradle of English language and culture itself.
+So when you visit London, you're not just coming to one of the greatest cities in the world, but to the cradle of England's language and culture.
 As well as all its famous landmarks - like Big Ben, Buckingham Palace, Picadilly and St. Paul's - there are lots of other things which make London such an amazing city.
 Here are a few:

 1. Free Museums and Galleries.

 Q: What do the British Museum, the National Gallery, the Natural History Museum, the Tate Modern and literally hundreds of other London museums and galleries have in common?

 A: They are all completely free to enter.
 One of the best things about London is just how many places are completely free of charge.
 You don't pay a penny to go in.
 Not one.